Why do high achievers have a coach?

 How Can I Serve You?

-I’m the founder of CEOSage, Inc., a personal and business coaching service for entrepreneurs.
+I’m the founder of CEOSage, Inc., a personal and business coaching service for high-achieving, lifestyle entrepreneurs.

 I have a curious mind with a passion for learning.
 I’ve studied many schools of psychology, Eastern and Western philosophy, and business practices.

-What gives my work more meaningful is that I have the opportunity to integrate this knowledge into my own life as well as the lives of my clients, customers, and readers.
+What gives my work more meaning is that I have the opportunity to integrate this knowledge into my own life as well as the lives of my clients, customers, and readers.

-My clients appreciate my ability to distil complex ideas into simple, useful concepts when the need arises.
+My clients appreciate my ability to distill complex ideas into simple, useful concepts when the need arises.

 It helps them become more effective at what they do and to understand the world from new perspectives.